StarkitRobots/hl_kid_public/README.md

-# Rhoban HL kid public code
+# Starkit HL kid public code

-To install and use this repository, refer to the [latest stable release of workspace](https://github.com/Rhoban/workspace/blob/final_2018/README.md)
+To install and use this repository, refer to the [latest stable release of workspace](https://github.com/Starkit/workspace/blob/final_2018/README.md)